Fermented pickles have great health benefits and they’re worth the wait.

 Add 1 weight to the jar and close with the Mason airlock lids.
 Make sure the lid is closed properly.
 It’s very important that no oxygen enters.
 The Mason airlock lids allow air to exit but not enter.
 This method does not require any burping.

-7. If you opt to use the standard Mason jar covers, you will need to burp your your pickles daily starting on day three.
+7. If you opt to use the standard Mason jar covers, you will need to burp your pickles daily starting on day three.
 You may also not get the same results as with an airlock Mason jar cover.
 (Personally, I wasn’t successful using this method).

-8. Place your jars on a cookie sheet (the brine might leak) and store in a cool place.
+8. Place your jars on a cookie sheet (the brine might leak) and store it in a cool place.
 For best results do not touch or move it around.

 The pickles take 10-14 days to ferment.
 On the day you start tasting them, if the pickles aren’t ready, close the jar and let ferment longer.
 However, once your jar is opened it needs to be refrigerated.
 The fermentation will continue in the fridge.
 Untouched jars can stay 6 months outside if placed in a cool place (I only tried mine for one month and it was no issue).
 For best results place in the fridge 24 hours before tasting it.